rwth-acis/Virtual-Agents-Framework/Documentation/manual/own-agents.md

 ### Clothing
 1. Additional [asset packs](https://static.makehumancommunity.org/assets/assetpacks.html) including clothes are also available.
 Make sure to check the licence of each pack and correctly attribute the creator if necessary.
 2. When wearing a top, the mesh of the avatar gets replaced by the top.
 When grabbing and removing the top there are holes in the mesh.
-This should be fine, if you do not want or need to remove the clothes, f.e. to swap them in Unity or modify them in Blender.
+This should be fine, if you do not want or need to remove the clothes, e.g. to swap them in Unity or modify them in Blender.
 Otherwise, you can fix this two ways:
    1. Add the mesh back in: `Apply assets` > `Topologies library` > find the correct mesh for your avatar
    2. Create a preset for your avatar before adding clothing: First select the avatar in Blender, then select `Manage save files` > `Human save files` > and choose a name for your preset and save it.
 After that you can load the preset under `New human` > `From save file` and add the preset avatar to the scene.
 Then you can choose clothes for the preset avatar and remove them to put on the original avatar.
 You can then delete the preset avatar again.
 If you do this, the clothes may not react to the movements of the avatar.
 To fix this, you need to create a new piece of clothing from them within MPFB, see [the bottom instructions at section Custom Clothing](#custom-clothing).
 #### Custom Clothing